pyranges/pyranges/docs/ranges_intro.rst

    # | chr2         | 5       | 9     | 42.42   | +        |
    # | chr2         | 10      | 14    | 42.42   | +        |
    # +--------------+---------+-------+---------+----------+
-   # GRanges object with 7 sequences from 2 chromosomes.
+   # PyRanges object with 7 sequences from 2 chromosomes.

    gr1.cluster()